-Interpretation in museums and aquariums opens a unique door to storytelling, reaching audiences eager to learn.
-The best learning happens when teaching is informal, hands-on, multi-sensory, and experiential.
+Interpretation in museums and aquariums opens a door to learning through storytelling and play, reaching audiences eager to learn.

-Whether answering kids' questions about animals or engaging adults in ecosystem discussions, I aim to inspire a deeper connection with nature.
-I like to bring the latest research to life, encouraging visitors to think critically about their role in protecting our planet.
-I’ve had the privilege of engaging diverse visitors at the Vancouver Aquarium, Beaty Biodiversity Museum, and the Museum of Science in Boston, MA.
+Whether answering kids' questions about animals or engaging adults in discussions about my research, I aim to inspire a deeper connection with nature.
+I like to bring the latest research to life and encourage visitors to think critically about their role in protecting our planet.
+I’ve had the privilege of speaking with visitors at the Redpath Museum in Montréal, QC, the Vancouver Aquarium and Beaty Biodiversity Museum in Vancouver, BC, and the Museum of Science in Boston, MA.

 Nearly every time I wear dive gear I am approached by curious locals or visitors at dive sites.
 "What do you even see down there?" is my favourite question!
-I try to make time to speak with the public whether I'm diving for research or just for fun.
 SCUBA is not accessible to everyone, and I feel a responsibility to share ocean stories with others.

 I’m always open to media opportunities to discuss marine conservation, research, and diversity in STEM.
-I have experience with TV interviews (see the one linked here on sea lion research and conservation) and social media highlights.
+I have experience with TV interviews and social media highlights (see the one linked here on sea lion research and conservation).
 With formal media training, I’m comfortable engaging with a range of audiences and love finding relatable ways to share science.

 Social media can be a powerful tool to reach those who might not see themselves as active science learners.